What Is Malt?

 - Malt has been shown to lower cholesterol, thus reducing the risk of heart problems

-- Athletes are increasingly relying on malt extract-based beverages to replenish and recover after exercise
+- Athletes are increasingly relying on malt extract-based beverages to replenish and recover after exercise.

-Malt extract can be used as a natural plant-based sweetener in breads and other foods.
-It has a lower glycemic impact plus with the benefits of vitamins and minerals.
+Malt extract can be used as a natural plant-based sweetener in bread and other foods.
+It has a lower glycemic impact plus the benefits of vitamins and minerals.
 It is a little less sweet than table sugar so you may need to play around with quantities to get the right taste in your recipes.

 If you want to learn more about malt, check out our interview with registered dietitian Jilian Greaves, who talks in-depth about some of the benefits of incorporating malt into your diet.

-Jillian Greaves is a Registered Dietitian with a strong foundation in nutritional science and deep understanding of the relationship between food, body, and mind.
+Jillian Greaves is a Registered Dietitian with a strong foundation in nutritional science and a deep understanding of the relationship between food, body, and mind.

 She holds a Bachelor of Science in Human Nutrition and Dietetics from UMass Amherst and a Master of Public Health Nutrition from Tufts University.

 She completed her internship at the University of Michigan, gaining experience in medical nutrition therapy, food service management, and community nutrition, and worked in clinical nutrition research at the USDA Human Nutrition Research Center on Aging at Tufts University.

 Jillian is an active member of the Academy of Nutrition and Dietetics, the Massachusetts Academy of Nutrition and Dietetics, the Weight Management Dietetic Practice Group, Dietitians in Integrative and Functional Medicine Practice Group, and the Nutrition Entrepreneurs Practice Group.
 Learn more at Prevention Pantry (preventionpantry.com).